 Surely, after the crowds he had healed and fed cried “Crucify him!” and his own apostles fled, Jesus would realize it wasn’t worth it.
 Surely he would curse the ingrates and use his divine power to free himself as many suggested in their taunts.
 But no. His was love to the end, love to the max (John 13:1).
 His death was the clear and undeniable manifestation of the triumph of obedience over disobedience, love over selfishness, humility over pride.

 Good Friday was the D-Day of the human race.
 Since Pentecost, the power of Christ’s obedient, humble, unstoppable love has been made available to all who are willing to share it, producing martyrs and saints in every generation, down to the Maximilian Kolbe’s and Mother Teresa’s of our own era.

 So the cross is not only victorious, it is fruitful.
 It bore the fruit of salvation in the loving act of Christ but has kept bearing new fruit throughout the ages.
 That’s why, if you go to the Church of San Clemente in Rome, you’ll see one of the most stunning mosaics in the Eternal City.
 The ancient instrument of subjection and death, wrapped with verdant vines supporting fruit of every shape and size, the triumphant cross become the tree of life.

-Please help us in our mission to assist readers to integrate their Catholic faith, family and work.
-Tell your family and friends about this article using both the Share and the Recommend buttons below and via email.
+If you liked this article, please share it with your friends and family using the Recommend and Social Media buttons below and via email.
 We value your comments and encourage you to leave your thoughts below.
 Thank you! – The Editors